No Good at All, I say ...!

 NCRA Forum

-If you're a member of the NCRA, the NCRA Forum is full of useful tidbits ... and, if you are close to graduating, you should know that to take the RPR, you have to be a member of the NCRA for at least five months ... so check your calendar, do those calculations, and join up, before it's too late ...! :o)
+Still, the forum still is full of useful tidbits ... and, if you are close to graduating, you should know that to take the RPR, you have to be a member of the NCRA for at least five months ... so check your calendar, do those calculations, and join up, before it's too late ...! :o)

 -o0o-